 Jeremy Stoppelman: Marriage, Divorce, Children, and Personal Life

 Stoppelman has done an excellent job at keeping his private life a secret.
 While it is known that he has married, the identity of his wife is unknown.
 There are only a few instances he has brought former girlfriends to public events, but it is not known if one of these women is his wife.
 Even the details of his wedding appear to be known only to those who were invited.
-If there even was a wedding.
 The only reason it is known that Stoppelman has married is due to the wedding band he wears.

 Interestingly, Stoppelman’s ability to stay private is incredible.
 He has managed to be known as one of the most famous CEOs in America and keep the exact location of his house unknown.
 However, it is known that his house is somewhere in San Francisco, California according to his LinkedIn profile.